tomjoht/documentation-theme-jekyll/pages/mydoc/mydoc_generating_pdfs.md

       layout: "page_print"
       comments: true
       search: true

+pdf_sidebar: mydoc_sidebar
 ```

 {% include note.html content="Although you're creating a PDF, you must still build an HTML web target before running Prince.
 Prince will pull from the HTML files and from the file-list for the TOC." %}

 Note that the default page layout specified by this configuration file is `page_print`.
 This layout strips out all the sections that shouldn't appear in the print PDF, such as the sidebar and top navigation bar.

-Also note that there's a `output: pdf` toggle in case you want to make some of your content unique to PDF output.
+Also note that there's a `output: pdf` property in case you want to make some of your content unique to PDF output.
 For example, you could add conditional logic that checks whether `site.output` is `pdf` or `web`.
 If it's `pdf`, then include information only for the PDF, and so on.
 If you're using nav tabs, you'll definitely want to create an alternative experience in the PDF.

 In the configuration file, customize the values for the `print_title` and `print_subtitle` that you want.
 These will appear on the title page of the PDF.

-## 3. Make sure your sidebar_doc.yml file has a titlepage.html and tocpage.html
+## 3. Make sure your sidebar data file has titlepage.html and tocpage.html entries

 There are two template pages in the root directory that are critical to the PDF: